Contents of this Page

 At this time, Possible credit card customers are not eligible for an increase to their credit limit upon request to our support team.
 Assessment of credit limits is made by our proprietary underwriting algorithm which determines the amount we can safely lend to you.

 Over time, the algorithm may offer you increases to your credit limit as a benefit of healthy financial behavior.
-Typically these increases will not be seen until at least six months into the cardholder agreement.
 To increase eligibility for a credit limit increase, customers should make regular on-time full repayments and maintain a positive bank balance.

 You may have noticed the Possible card is a chip card.
 Chip Cards have been an acceptable international standard for debit and credit purchases since the technology was introduced by Europay, Mastercard, and Visa and made popular in Europe.
 They were officially adopted in widespread use by the United States in 2015 as a fraud prevention measure for consumers.